xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 As devices become more powerful, web apps tend to have heavier client-side logic.
 In particular, Single Page Applications (SPAs) have become very popular in these past years, with the advent of battle-tested frontend frameworks such as React, Angular or Vue.

-These kind of apps aim to reduce as much load from the servers as possible, for example, by caching data aggressively and avoiding reloads.
+These kind of apps aim to reduce the server's load as much as possible, for example, by caching data aggressively and avoiding reloads.
 Why spend money upgrading your servers when your users have all this unused potential on their top-of-the-line phones and PCs?

 ## The Problem